 Applications received by HHS are first administratively reviewed by the Waiver Review Board’s Executive Secretary to ensure that the requisite information is included.
 If the application is missing basic documentation (e.g., institutional support letter, HHS form, recruitment, appropriate signatures), the administrative official of the sponsoring institution or the attorney of record will be contacted and given the opportunity to supply the necessary documents.
 Once it is determined that the application is complete, a ‘receipt’ letter is sent either to the institution or to the attorney of record.
 It is at that point that the scientific review, and at present the lengthy wait, commences.

-The scientific review is performed by both technical experts and scientist emeritus who may be located anywhere in the U.S. A copy of both the paper file and the CD travels from one reviewer to another, as such, once the formal review process has begun, no additional information can be added to the file.
+The scientific review is performed by both technical experts and scientist emeritus who may be located anywhere in the U.S. A copy of both the paper file and the CD travels from one reviewer to another.
 The need for the file to travel is one of the causes of the delays experienced in the adjudication of the waiver.
 Another cause of delay is that nearly everyone involved in the review process is a full-time scientist, and their role in the review process is a service they perform on a volunteer basis, in addition to their already busy schedules.

 The first part of the scientific review is a ‘Technical Review.’
-The technical review is not done by members of the Board; rather the technical review is done by experts within the appropriate HHS institute with the greatest interest in the research program.
+The technical review is performed by experts within the appropriate HHS institute with the greatest interest in the research program.
 If there is an NIH grant supporting the research, the technical review will be done by the grant source.
-The technical review does not evaluate the application to ensure compliance with the waiver requirements, but rather to render an opinion as to the scientific value of the program and the applicant’s essentiality to the program.
-The technical reviewers do supply an opinion as to whether the waiver should be recommended.
-Since this opinion is generally based solely on the scientific merit of the program, and not on the HHS waiver policy, it is used only as a guide for the Board.
+The technical review renders an opinion as to the scientific value of the program and the applicant’s essentiality to the program.
+The technical reviewers supply an opinion as to whether the waiver should be recommended.
+Since this opinion is generally based solely on the scientific merit of the program, and not on the program and policy considerations.

 The comments from the Technical Review are returned to the Waiver Review Board’s Executive Secretary, who then selects members of the Board to review the application.
 There is no prescribed number of Board members, but the aim is to have twelve (12).
 Ultimately, the application will be reviewed by two Board members, with the application going to one Board member, back to the Executive Secretary, and then to the second Board member.
 While the Board members are scientists, they are not required to be experts in the relevant field.